The capital Latin letter is commonly used in math as a variable to represent volume.

 The volume of a cube is given by the length of the cube length raised to the third power.

-The volume of a cylinder is equal to PI multiplied by its radius squared and its height.
+The volume of a cylinder is given by 1/2 τ (tau) multiplied by the radius squared and height.

 To calculate the volume of a rectangular prism multiply its height, width, and length together.